 YES and NO. It all depends on how much time and space you have and the time of year.
 But it definitely makes the waste disappear faster the longer you are able to soak them.
 This is especially important in winter if the Soldier Flies decide to hibernate in your area.
 However,…

-If it is too cold in winter your Compots may slow down but when you soak your waste in water overnight or better still for a few days, this aids the decomposition process and then they will continue to decompose inside the Compot even without the Soldier Flies but will be slower – assuming of course that they haven’t completely frozen.
+If it is too cold in winter your Compots may slow down so when you soak your waste in water overnight, or better still for a few days, this aids the decomposition process and the waste will continue to decompose inside the Compot even without the Soldier Flies, but will be slower – assuming of course that the contents haven’t completely frozen.

 If you collect your waste in a pot on your kitchen sink and you only empty it every few days, then I absolutely recommend you add your wastewater to the scraps as well.
 EG. water from cooking pasta, veggies, etc; water from rinsing out a container to go in the recycle bin; any water you are planning to throw down the sink that does not have bad chemicals in it.
 You will notice your Compots will work even faster when the scraps are very wet and soft.
 But if you can’t do this (very hard in a large family with lots of waste every day) then even if you soak the scraps overnight it will make a difference.
 See tips and tricks getting the most out of your Compots with a big family. (video on YouTube – fast waste disposal above ground with the Compot)

-Many other composters require the contents to be dry for them to work properly.
+Many other composters require the contents to be semi-dry for them to work properly.
 With the Compot – the wetter, the better – I say.
 As long as the Compot is draining the juices into the soil then everything is perfect, and it doesn’t matter if it looks like a big slushy mess.
 That is exactly how it should look.
 But just do the best you can.
 There is no specific right or wrong way.
-You can’t fail.
-It’s up to you what you find works best for you.
+Just some ways work better than others.
+You can’t fail as there is always a remedy if you think it is not working.
+It’s up to you to find works best for you with your climate, garden, family, waste, etc.

 When putting waste in your chicken pen, you don’t need to soak the scraps, or it may keep the chickens away.
-You want them to get the benefit of the Soldier Flies and the greens if you are using the Compot Top to grow greens inside their pen.
+You want the chickens to get the benefit of the Soldier Flies and the greens if you are using the Compot Top to grow greens inside their pen.

 Just work out what works best for you and if you can’t work it out then call me.